YelinZhao-A/Microglia_BHLHE41/README.md

 Aging accelerates CNS remyelination failure and neurodegeneration.
 Microglia promote remyelination by phagocytosing myelin debris, but this function is impaired by aging-related CD22 upregulation.
 However, the molecular mechanisms counteracting premature aging-related microglial dysfunction and remyelination impairment remain unclear.
 Here, we report that Aurka-Bhlhe41 axis prevents premature aging-like microglial dysfunction and promotes remyelination by restraining progressive CD22 upregulation.
 We identified that microglia-enriched Bhlhe41 was negatively autoregulated and inhibited by Aurka loss.
 Bhlhe41- or Aurka-deficient young mice exhibited aging-like microglial morphology, phagocytic deficits, progressive CD22 upregulation, and remyelination impairment in cuprizone-induced demyelination model.
 Conversely, ectopic Bhlhe41 expression induced hypertrophic microglia, and counteracted phagocytic deficits and CD22 upregulation in Aurka-deficient microglia.
 CD22 blockade restored phagocytic function and remyelination in Bhlhe41-deficient mice.
 Notably, a conserved pattern of CD22 upregulation was observed in human PCDH9high microglia subsets with BHLHE41 downregulation.
 These findings offer insights into potential therapeutic strategies to combat aging-related neurodegeneration and CNS functional decline.

-This repository contains the code used to generate the figures in the manuscript.
+This repository contains the code used to generate statistics and figures in the manuscript.
 Yan, W., Zhao, Y., Li, H. et al. Aurka-Bhlhe41 axis prevents premature aging-like microglial dysfunction and promotes remyelination.
 Nat Commun (2026). https://doi.org/10.1038/s41467-026-71014-w
 The code is written in R and Python.
 The code is organized into the following directories: